 “In addition to doing a really good job controlling all types of broadleaf weeds, DuraCor and Chaparral provide soil residual control help prevent re-infestations,” says Flynn.
 “This extended control will help stop weeds into next spring, preserving moisture and allowing grasses to get a head start on the weeds.”

 Post-stress grazing management is just as important as it is during times of stress.
 The importance of managing stocking rate to boost grass recovery cannot be overstated.
 Don’t rush to restock.
 Overgrazing during this critical recovery phase will do additional harm and make recovery more difficult.

 “Reducing grazing pressure and weed control work together during drought recovery,” Flynn says.
 “There’s no way you can separate the two.
 With a strategic plan to manage weeds and stocking rates, you can feel confident you’re doing the best job possible to help your grazing acres return to full productivity.”

-Label precautions apply to forage treated with Chaparral or GrazonNext HL and to manure from animals that have consumed treated forage within the last three days.
+Under normal field conditions, DuraCor® is nonvolatile.
+DuraCor has no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
+Label precautions apply to forage treated with Chaparral or DuaCor and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.

-™®Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or their respective owners.
-Chaparral and GrazonNext HL are not registered for sale or use in all states.
+™®Trademarks of Corteva Agriscience and its affiliated companies.
+Chaparral and DuraCor are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Always read and follow label directions. ©2019 Corteva
+Always read and follow label directions. ©2021 Corteva